microparts/logs-php/README.md

 This wrapper solves one problem with logs.
 And it name, — fucking brackets -> [] [] [] [].

-Example, how this wrapper preset the logs:
+Example, how this wrapper present the logs:

 ```bash
 [2019-04-29 21:39:52] Server.INFO: CONFIG_PATH = ./configuration